The Clash’s Mick Jones and Joe Strummer reunite on stage, weeks before his death in 2002

 The three-song set saw Jones share the stage with Strummer for the first time since their split in 1983.
 Their last performance coming at Apple Co-founder Steve Wozniak’s US festival.
 Those lucky few audience members were treated to a sneak preview of the big reunion on the way as Strummer and Jones played Clash classics ‘Bankrobber’, ‘White Riot’ and ‘London’s Burning’.

-Strummer wouldn’t take no for an answer however and began harassing Simonon the way only old friends can.
+Strummer wouldn’t take no for an answer, however, and began harassing Simonon the way only old friends can.
 However, with Simonon not moving his position, Strummer considered a replacement on bass.
-On December 21st, 2002, the singer sent a final message to Simonon saying, “Come on, Paul.
+On December 21st, 2002, the singer sent a final message to Simonon saying: “Come on, Paul.
 Give it a try.
 You might even like it.”

 The next day Joe Strummer, iconic punk and leader of The Clash, dropped dead due to an undiagnosed congenital heart defect.
+It would send shockwaves across the world and leave the entire punk family mourning over their most cherished leader.

 It means, The Clash remain one of those few acts from the past to have not sullied their incendiary beginnings with a bloated reunion, however enticing a prospect it may have been.
+It’s a small grace provided by a tragic set of circumstances.

 At least we have this moment, as Joe Strummer and Mick Jones put on a performance that sees two friends share a stage, singing an old tune of theirs at a charity gig for firefighters – exactly how a Clash reunion should be.